Rick and Morty get meta in anti-corporate capitalism comic

 Always read the terms of service.
-Morty (one-half of the Rick & Morty duo) will learn that the hard way in the upcoming four-issue series Rick & Morty: Corporate Assets.
+Morty (one-half of the Rick & Morty duo) will learn that the hard way in the upcoming four-issue series Rick & Morty: Corporate Assets from Oni Press.

 In this series by writer James Asmus and artist Jarrett Williams (with colorist Jeremy Lawson), Morty signs away his life when he blindly agrees to the terms of service on the latest hot fad mobile app.
 After being abducted by the app's corporate creators for their own purposes, Rick is, fortunately, able to save him… but Morty will screw it all up and strand them in an unexplored alternate dimension while this villainous company goes wild with Rick's invention.